 Why say this?
 Listening to and validating your child’s emotions can help your child feel less lonely, and less like a victim.
 This shows that you care and that you don’t assume your experiences are exactly the same.
 That understanding can help you work together to find solutions for your child’s specific challenges.

 Your child has tried and tried, and is just ready to give up.

-How it might come up: After many months of threatening to drop out, your child has put his foot down: “I’m not going back there.”
+How it might come up: After many months of threatening to drop out, your child is taking a stand: “I’m not going back there.”

 You may be tempted to say: “Oh, yes, you are.”